kalviumcommunity/S46_Random_Rants/README.md

 ### Upvote the madness

-Let your voice be heard!
+Let your voice be heard!.
 You can upvote any random thought you like.

 ### Anonymous